 The insurer has stated that the misinformation provided is sufficient to void the policy and deny the claim even if there was no intention to deceive.

 If you are not certain that your organization’s cyber insurance policy is air tight, a thorough risk assessment and review now could save you the aggravation and expense of a denied claim down the road.
 If your organization is shopping for a policy or is in the process of performing the self-assessment required during the application process (many insurers now require a full third-party assessment), do not risk even an unintentional misstatement that could be used against you later.
-Contact my team today to discuss a full assessment and assistance.
+Contact us to discuss a full assessment and assistance.